 Provisional Graduate students are eligible for financial aid for one calendar year.
 After one calendar year, the student must be fully accepted into a regular (not provisional) graduate program.

-Return of Title IV Funds Policy If you withdraw from college, officially or unofficially, or drop classes during the first 15 days you may be required to REPAY all or part of the financial aid you received.
-Refunds will be used to repay your financial aid before any refund will be made to you.
+Return of Title IV Funds Policy If you withdraw from college, officially or unofficially, you may be required to REPAY all or part of the financial aid you received.
+Any refund will be used to repay your financial aid before any refund will be made to you.
 (Refer to Refund Policy in the "General Bulletin") The amount of financial aid that must be returned to the Department of Education is based on a federal formula that takes into consideration the date of your withdrawal; the amount of federal financial aid you received for the term; and the amount of your institutional charges for the term.
 For a complete review of Return to Title IV requirements click HERE.

 Repeated Courses are courses which were previously attempted.
 Although you can receive financial aid for a Repeated Course, the repeated course counts as attempted credits each time you enroll in them.
-Eligibility for financial aid for repeated courses will be evaluated on a case-by-case basis.
+You can receive financial aid for a previously-passed class only once.

 Self Support Classes are eligible for financial aid with the exception of fee waivers.
 These are not the same as Continuing Education courses which are not eligible for funding.
 If a class is canceled, you could be billed for an overaward unless you replace the cancelled class with another class.

-Transfer Students who were not eligible to receive financial aid at their prior institutions for failure to maintain satisfactory progress will be evaluated for financial aid eligibility at MSU Billings according to the standards at this institution.
+Transfer Students will be evaluated for financial aid eligibility at MSUB according to the standards at this University.